The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic density and its association with screen-detected breast cancer risk: Results

-All the fitted joint models exhibited satisfactory convergence properties with $\hat{R} < 1.10$ for all coefficients.
-Regardless of the biomarker, the model with the current level and slope of the biomarker's trajectory at a given age demonstrated the best fit according to the DIC values (Model 3: dense area, DIC = 82,070.83; percent density, DIC = 58,304.56).
-Results were consistent across all models, indicating a negative association between the longitudinal biomarker and age, aligning with existing literature and the observed trends in Appendix Figure~\ref{f:Spaghetti}.
-The association between the longitudinal biomarker and the age at the first screening visit ($age_{0}$) varied depending on the biomarker: a positive association was observed for dense area across all models, while no association was observed for percent density across all models.
-Additionally, a positive association was identified between the longitudinal biomarker and Hologic manufacturers, regardless of the biomarker type.
-In the survival sub-model, a positive association was observed between the longitudinal dense area's current level and slope and the risk of breast cancer, with coefficients of 0.116 ($95\%$ credible interval (CI): 0.056, 0.174) and 0.042 (0.019, 0.062), respectively.
+Furthermore, a positive association was observed between the longitudinal dense area's current level and slope and the risk of breast cancer, with coefficients of 0.116 ($95\%$ credible interval (CI): 0.056, 0.174) and 0.042 (0.019, 0.062), respectively.
 Similar patterns were observed in the joint model incorporating percent density as the longitudinal biomarker, where the current level and slope of the biomarker's trajectory were positively associated with the risk of breast cancer, yielding coefficients of 0.134 (0.041, 0.228) and 0.038 (0.018, 0.053), respectively.
-These findings imply that elevated levels of quantitative breast density at a given age are linked to a higher risk of breast cancer.
-Furthermore, in the context of a continuous decrease in quantitative breast density over time, women with a slower decrease (i.e. a negative slope close to zero) in their biomaker's level are more prone to breast cancer risk compared to those with a faster decrease (i.e. a negative slope far from zero), assuming similar levels of the biomarker at a specific age.
-Consistent trends were also noted in Models 1 and 2 (Table~\ref{t:JM_DA_PD}) where either the current value or the current slope of the longitudinal biomarker were incorporated in the survival sub-model, mirroring the outcomes of the best model.
-Additionally, Model 4, employing the cumulative breast density level up to a definite age as a link function, also demonstrated a positive association between the cumulative breast density level and the risk of breast cancer.
+These findings suggest that elevated levels of quantitative mammographic density at a given age are associated to a higher risk of breast cancer.
+Moreover, in the context of a continuous decrease in mammographic density over time, women with a slower decrease (i.e. a negative slope close to zero) in their biomaker's level are more prone to breast cancer risk compared to those with a faster decrease (i.e., a steeper negative slope), assuming similar levels of the biomarker at a specific age.

+Consistent trends were also noted in Models 1 and 2 (Table~\ref{t:JM_DA_PD}) where either the current value or the current slope of the longitudinal biomarker were incorporated, mirroring the outcomes of the best model.
+Additionally, Model 4, employing the cumulative mammographic density level up to a definite age as a link function, also suggested a positive association between the cumulative mammographic density level and the risk of breast cancer.